bitfocus/companion-module-studiocoast-vmix/README.md

 **v1.2.5**
 * Updated some presets, with coresponding feedbacks
 * Updated Video Timer feedback to autodetect and use "Mark out" if set
+* Added More functions Afecting Video Playback and Marking In and Out's